Drinking rainwater from banana leaf, Nigeria. (c) I. Uwanaka/UNEP peopleandplanet.net

 Growth of tourism to the South

 In 1950, 97 per cent of international tourists went to Europe or North America (in fact, to just 15 countries).
 By 2003 this had fallen to 78.8 per cent.
 In the mid-1970s, 8 per cent of all international tourists were from the North visiting the South.
-By the mid-1990s, this had risen to 20 per cent.
+By the mid-1990s, this had risen to 20 per cent (Honey).
 In 1999, more than 70 countries received over a million international tourist arrivals.
-In 2006, Asia and the Pacific was the second best performing region in the world after Africa with an estimated 8 per cent rise in arrivals.

 Growth of tourism in/from the South